Helium-Labs/Algo-MiMC-Hasher/README.md

 # Algo MiMC Hasher

+WARNING: This application is not ready for production!
+Use at your own risk.

 Algorand App that provides MIMC7 hasher functionality, implemented in an efficient manner where hashes are cached into box storage.
 Once cached a hash can be referenced by another Algorand app through an inner transaction call to the `verifyMimcHash` function.

 ⭐ PRs, issues and feedback are welcomed.